microsoft/jacdac/services/ledmatrix.md

     rw leds: bytes @ 0x80

-Read or writes the state of the screen where pixel information is stored as bits, row by row.
+Read or writes the state of the screen where pixel on/off state is stored as a bit, column by column.
+The column should be byte aligned.

     rw enabled: boolean @ 0x81